 When you are using some sort of neck firming product on bare skin, you might as well be using Crisco.
 It’s an absolute waste.
 Amino acid complexes are way too large to penetrate the epidermis, if it hasn’t been disrupted.

 Is going to bed with makeup on really that bad and is makeup containing skincare effective?

 A. Yes.
 Cosmetics are complex chemistry sets.
 During the hours of sleep is when the skin repairs itself.
 When makeup is left on, the entire respiratory process of the skin is disrupted.

 “Going to bed without washing your face causes a decay of the tissue, similar to when you eat a meal and don’t brush your teeth.”

 As far as makeup containing skincare, it’s a marketing concept.
 It’s not effective.
 Adding anti-oxidants and vitamins to color treatments is not good science either.

-Q. What are some last minute things a woman can do at home to get her skin glowing for Valentine’s Day?
+What are some last minute things a woman can do at home to get her skin glowing for a big night?